Horsed/horsed.github.io/_posts/2013-06-09-using-jquery-ui-tooltip-with-apache-wicket.md

   });
 </script>
 {% endhighlight %}
 What is there to integrate into Apache Wicket?
 First of all, you could be wanting to use Wickets JavaScript event system instead of using jQuery's directly.
 It would also be nice provide the selector, used to apply the widget to an HTML element, dynamically.
 Also, if there are multiple elements you want to apply the tooltip widget to and the tooltips should all look and behave the same way (that means, they share the same configuration), you will not want to have that JavaScript **for each element**, but instead just once.
 In the end you want to provide (rich) content for each tooltip.
-The following JavaScript does all this:
-{% highlight javascript %}
-Wicket.Event.add(window, "domready", function(event) {
-  $('.componentsWithTooltip').tooltip({
-    position: { my: 'center bottom-20', at: 'center top' },
-    items: '.componentsWithTooltip',
-    content: function() {
-      var title = $(this).attr('title');
-      if(typeof title !== 'undefined' && title !== false){
-        return title;
-      } else {
-        return $(this).attr('data-tooltip');
-      }
-    });
-  });
-});
-{% endhighlight %}
-This tooltip widget applies to all elements matching the given selector.
-Their tooltip contents will be obtained from either their **title** attributes or their **data-tooltip** attributes.
-The latter can contain markup.

-You can use [JQueryUiTooltip](https://github.com/wicketstuff/core/blob/master/jdk-1.6-parent/jwicket-parent/jwicket-ui/jwicket-ui-tooltip/src/main/java/org/wicketstuff/jwicket/ui/tooltip/JQueryUiTooltip.java) to generate this JavaScript.
-Take a look at this example:
+[JQueryUiTooltip](https://github.com/wicketstuff/core/blob/master/jdk-1.6-parent/jwicket-parent/jwicket-ui/jwicket-ui-tooltip/src/main/java/org/wicketstuff/jwicket/ui/tooltip/JQueryUiTooltip.java) generates the JavaScript, that does it all.

+## Example
 {% highlight java %}
 // configure tooltips globally page.add(tooltip_1_10_3(".with-tooltip").setItems(".with-tooltip"));